A record

 Post Types

-Post Types These are the different types of content that WordPress can hold.
-They include post, page, attachment and revision…
+These are the different types of content that WordPress can hold.
+The main ones are post, page, attachment, and revision.

 Query

-Query A PHP function that does stuff such as (in English), ‘get me all the posts from December’ or ‘display…
+A PHP function that does stuff such as (in English), ‘get me all the posts from December’ or ‘display ten posts here with their featured images.

 Robots.txt